spotinst/spot-oceancd-releases-old/README.md

 **Note: Please contact Ocean CD team to get a private preview access, for installing Ocean CD controller and for full documentation.**

-After installing the Ocean CD Operator in your cluster, you will create the following Ocean CD entities:
+After installing the Ocean CD Operator in your cluster, you will set up three basic types of entities:

-- SpotDeployment
+- A SpotDeployment CRD: Ocean CD replacement of a Deployment Resource
-- Strategy
+- A Strategy: An entity including a definition of phases that manage the way your workload changes are being exposed in the desired cluster and namespace
-- RolloutSpec
+- A RolloutSpec: An entity including the CD process description for the selected workload

 ## Quick Start

-You may make use of the examples section to efficiently get started with OceanCD.
+To easily get started with OceanCD, you may make use of the 'examples' section found above.
-Such examples will accompany you through a simplified and quick Canary Deployment.
+Through such files, you will find a series of examples which will accompany you through the process of a simplified and quick Canary Deployment.

 Should you wish me to make use of specific traffic manager, we invite you to take a look at the ones we support and the way it should be used.